FrankieFabuloso/ablaze-starfish/README.md

 ## User Stories:

 The App: As a user...
-- [ ] I can create to do list items.
+- [x] I can create to do list items.
-- [ ] I can delete unwanted to do list items.
+- [x] I can delete unwanted to do list items.
-- [ ] I can check items off as completed.
+- [x] I can check items off as completed.
 - [ ] I can rearrange to do list items.
-- [ ] I can edit the text on existing to do's in place.
+- [x] I can edit the text on existing to do's in place.

 #### Additional Specs:
-- [ ] Front end is in React.js
+- [x] Front end is in React.js
-- [ ] Set up authentication for log-in and sign-up.
-- [ ] Create the back end using node and express.
+- [x] Create the back end using node and express.
 - [ ] Deploy the app to heroku.
-- [ ] Create a database of to do list items.
+- [x] Create a database of to do list items.
-- [ ] JS Lint finds no mistakes
+- [x] JS Lint finds no mistakes
-- [ ] Follow good Git team behaviors (do all your work on branches & submit pull requests for review before merging to master)
+- [x] Follow good Git team behaviors (do all your work on branches & submit pull requests for review before merging to master)
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).

 #### Stretch Goals/Nice to Have's: